run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ### Shared Storage

 The installation uses BCM’s default storage class, which is local path.
 This storage class is not used for workloads.
-To enable shared storage for workloads, you must install a SuperPod-certified CSI driver and configure it in the Run:ai configuration.
+To enable shared storage for workloads, you must install a SuperPod-certified CSI driver and configure it in the NVIDIA Run:ai configuration.
 TBD: Oz

 ## Software Requirements